-Note: The paper's authors have not independently verified the data compiled from the internet sources.
+The paper's authors have not independently verified the data compiled from the internet sources.
 The number of investors assumes that each of the projects is located in a TEA.
 A Regional Center's track record, including the amount of EB-5 capital raised for a particular project or returned to investors, is not audited generally by independent accountants or other professionals.
 In conventional real estate deals, it is not unusual for the developer to have the same investment partners for future projects.
-In EB-5 projects, typically the immigrant investor invests in one project.
+However, in EB-5 projects, typically the immigrant investor invests in only one project as that investment is intended to satisfy the investor's investment purpose - to obtain the visa.